ahmadrosid/timeboxing/README.md

+# Timeboxing

 <p align="center">
   <img src="./static/timeboxing-demo.png" alt="Timeboxing demo" />
 </p>

-# Timeboxing

-The Timeboxing app is a web application that runs in your browser only.
+The Timeboxing app is a web-based application that runs exclusively in your browser.

 ## Developing